KallistiOS/KallistiOS/doc/README.md

 # Platform Notes
-Dreamcast*

-- MPGLIB (LGPL MP3 library, which is also faster) is included, but does not work.
-If you want to screw with it yourself, check the libmp3 Makefile and look at sndmp3_mpglib.c in that dir.
-- libs3m is present but doesn't really work.
-It needs serious porting work.

 There are no other supported platforms after KOS 2.0.0.
 They were all pretty much broken and unmaintained anyway, so they were removed shortly after the